ironcore-dev/ceph-provider/docs/proposals/01-storage-encryption.md

 ### Way 2:
 ### Details
  As of now two types of encryption is supported by Ceph:
-- OSD Level
-- Block device Level
+- OSD Level and Block device Level
 (Currently we are moving ahead in this proposal with Block device level.)

 - Data encryption key(DEK) will be provided by user in volume object.
 Cephlet will internally create a Key encryption key(KEK), encrypt the data encryption key and add     into the metadata.
 All the changes will take place in cephCSI.